hashbangcode/vlad-docs/index.md

 Vlad stands for <u>V</u>agrant <u>L</u>AMP with <u>A</u>nsible and <u>D</u>rupal and is a development environment that is easy to setup and has a number of features that make it useful for Drupal projects.

+Vlad is designed to be a stand alone environment that provides all of the tools you need to develop Drupal sites as well as being flexable enough for you to set it up exactly how you need it.

-This includes the following technologies:
+Vlad includes the following technologies:

 - MySQL
 - Apache2